moderndatacompany/dataos.info/docs/architecture.md

 DataOS specs resemble the principles of a Data Developer Platform, such as declarative infrastructure management and dynamic configuration management with access control & version control systems in place, among others.
 This makes it the infrastructure of choice for creating, deploying and managing data products at scale.

-- The depots & APIs provide the input/output ports, while the stacks like Flare & Benthos are used to configure the transformation logic on the data products.
+- The depots & APIs provide the input/output ports, while the stacks like [Flare](./resources/stacks/flare.md) & [Benthos](./resources/stacks/benthos.md) are used to configure the transformation logic on the data products.
 All the while, the system provides you with end-to-end observability, monitoring & customizability to define metrics or SLOs for different stages of the data product’s lifecycle, and provision computes & clusters with DataOS Resources on demand.
 - The separation of Compute & Storage allows the users to scale both independently & optimize costs while building & experimenting with new data products.
 - The native governance with Heimdall & Gateway ensures granular access control on every aspect of data products, Metis provides the ability to discover, understand & categorize the data products, and Poros automates the orchestration.
-- The interfaces of applications like Lens, Workbench & Atlas enable data developers to experiment with data products quickly and in a self-serve manner.
+- The interfaces of applications like [Lens](./interfaces/lens.md), [Workbench](./interfaces/workbench.md) & [Atlas](./interfaces/atlas.md) enable data developers to experiment with data products quickly and in a self-serve manner.
-- The niche capabilities as provided with DataOS Resources like Service & Alpha stack.
+- The niche capabilities as provided with DataOS Resources like [Service](./resources/service.md) & [Alpha stack](./resources/stacks/alpha.md) allow one to create data products even for the edge cases..
-- Abstractions over all the parts of the aforementioned micro-services architecture and the open standards used while building them makes the system flexible, customizable towards the addition of new tools & technologies, and allow one to create data products even for the edge cases.
+- Abstractions over all the parts of the aforementioned micro-services architecture and the open standards used while building them makes the system flexible and customizable towards the addition of new tools & technologies.

-Having an operating system to perform all these tasks means that the developer experience is consistent & seamless, and the data developers can focus on & accelerate building of data products to solve business problems rather than get bogged down with solving the problems for data teams of each domain within the organization.
+Having an operating system to perform all these tasks means that the developer experience is consistent & seamless, and the data product developers can focus on & accelerate building of data products to solve business problems rather than get bogged down with solving the problems for data teams of each domain within the organization.

 ---